Summer Maintenance Tips for Renters in Philadelphia

 Stay Cool, Safe, and Prepared

-Summer in Philadelphia means rooftop season, longer days, and more time spent enjoying the parks, and all that the city has to offer.
-But it also means more heat, humidity, and some risks to be aware of in your apartment.
-Whether you’re new to one of managed units, or a long-time resident, these summer maintenance tips for renters, will help you keep your home in great shape all season long.
+Summer in Philadelphia means rooftop season, longer days, and more time spent enjoying the parks and everything the city has to offer.
+But it also brings heat, humidity, and a few risks to be aware of in your apartment.
+Whether you're new to one of our managed units or a long-time resident, these summer maintenance tips for renters will help you keep your home in great shape all season long.

 1. Stay Ahead of A/C Issues